Paul L. Bates

 Paul Levern Bates (March 4, 1908 – February 21, 1995) was a United States Army officer.
 He served a distinguished and decorated career in the Army, which most notably included commanding the first black tank battalion to enter combat in World War II.
 He also became well known as the white colonel who refused to court-martial future Baseball Hall of Famer Jackie Robinson.

 Early life

 Bates was born in Los Angeles, California and graduated in 1931 from Western Maryland College, now McDaniel College, where he was a star football player and a member of the Reserve Officers Training Corps.
-He also worked as a high school football coach and a teacher before being called to active duty in the Army as a first lieutenant in February 1941.
+Before being called to active duty in the Army as a first lieutenant in February 1941, Bates worked as a high school football coach and a teacher.